buhrmi/svelte-poker/README.md

 ## License

 Please note that this code DOES NOT come with a license to use or redistribute.
 We're selling a license as part of a package that also includes access to our backend, game server, and crypto-currency integration service.
+If that sounds like something you'd want, please get in touch.

 ## What's new?